I used to help in our family restaurant, and I love good food. I enjoy thinking up creative ways to use leftovers to avoid food waste.

 This is one of my many ways of using up chicken or turkey.

 I was brought up to hate wasting food, and because of this, my children used to laugh at my parsimonious habits and call me "War Baby."
-Well, the last laugh is on them, because now we are all living through a recession, and everyone needs to economise and avoid food waste.
+Well, the last laugh is on them, because now we are all living through hard times in a recession, and everyone needs to economise and avoid food waste.

 From Kitchen to Table in 15 Minutes